schubergphilis/terraform-aws-mcaf-securityhub-findings-manager/README.md

 * Deploys an additional Jira lambda function and a Step function for orchestration, triggered by an EventBridge rule.
 * Non-suppressed findings with severity above a threshold result in ticket creation and workflow status update from `NEW` to `NOTIFIED`.
 * **ProductName Filtering**: You can optionally filter which AWS product findings create Jira tickets using `jira_integration.include_product_names` (default = `[]`, meaning all products).
 For example, set to `["Security Hub"]` to create tickets only for Security Hub findings, or `["Inspector"]` for Inspector findings only.
 Common values: `"Security Hub"`, `"Inspector"`, `"GuardDuty"`, `"Macie"`.
 The filtering is implemented at the Step Function level for optimal performance.
 * Auto-closing can be activated with `jira_integration.autoclose_enabled` (default = false).
 Using the issue number in the finding note, the function transitions issues using `jira_integration.autoclose_transition_name` and `jira_integration.autoclose_comment`.
+* **Intermediate Transition**: Optionally specify `jira_integration.include_intermediate_transition` to transition the ticket through an intermediate status before closing it.
+This is useful for Jira workflows that require tickets to pass through specific statuses (e.g., "Review", "In Progress") before reaching the final closed state.
+If not specified, tickets are closed directly using `autoclose_transition_name`.
-Criteria for being forwarded for automatic ticket closure are:
+* Criteria for being forwarded for automatic ticket closure are:
   * Workflow Status "RESOLVED"
   * Workflow Status "NOTIFIED" and one of:
     * Record State "ARCHIVED"